Brand guidelines

 Colour

-Greyscale, plus one red.
+Greyscale, plus one red — in both themes.

 The accent — Argus Red